-33.4.3 Assessment of activities and manoeuvres
+34.4.3 Assessment of activities and manoeuvres

-An examiner must comply with the requirements and take into account the recommendations described below when planning and conducting the FPC.
+An examiner must comply with the requirements and take into account the recommendations described below when planning and conducting the SPC.
 Where there are no specific recommendations, 'NSR' is listed in the table against the unit or element.

-Table 45.
-Assessment of activities and manoeuvres - FPC
+Table 46.
+Assessment of activities and manoeuvres - SPC

-Phase of flight Requirements Recommendations Pre-flight (a) Plan a flight training exercise The applicant should conduct a daily inspection which will be assessed by the examiner as a segment of planning flight training.
-This does not have to be the daily inspection used for maintenance release certification. (b) Perform pre-flight actions and procedures NSR (c)(i) Pre-flight brief - confirm the trainee is prepared and can recall underpinning knowledge The pre-flight briefing sequence should be the same sequence as the air exercise one.
-The applicant should check essential knowledge is 'recalled', as related to the practical aspects of flight (i.e. not unnecessarily re-teaching the long briefing theory). (c)(ii) Pre-flight brief - training outcomes and performance criteria are briefed The applicant should question the examiner on the expected standards to be demonstrated.
+Phase of flight Requirements Recommendations Pre-flight (a) Pre-flight brief - Confirm the trainee is prepared and can recall underpinning knowledge The pre-flight briefing sequence should be the same sequence as the air exercise one.
+The applicant should check essential knowledge is 'recalled', as related to the practical aspects of flight (i.e. not unnecessarily re-teaching the long briefing theory).
+The limitations of the FSTD should be discussed. (b) Pre-flight brief - training outcomes and performance criteria are briefed NSR (c) Pre-flight brief - conduct of the flight and actions required by the trainee during the flight are briefed The applicant should ensure the trainee is made aware of what will be seen and done during the flight. (d) Pre-flight brief - TEM issues applicable to the proposed flight are discussed NSR